Certificate (and Citation) Programs

 - Polish and Central European Studies

 Note that courses used toward a certificate may not be taken on the S/F option except for the International Relations and Polish and Central European Studies Certificates in which one secondary course may be taken S/F, and that minimum averages are required for courses used for certificates.
-See the details concerning those administered by the College Center for Academic Support on the accompanying chart.
+See the details concerning those administered by the College Center for Advising Services on the accompanying chart.

 Certain certificate programs are authorized Clusters.
 See the Cluster Search Engine for details.